 Alexandre David was on campus from November 27th to December 1st, 2017 as the first Visiting Artist Mentor for the 2017-18 academic year.
 He worked collaboratively with Assistant Professor, Samuel Roy-Bois on an installation in the Research Studio for Spaces and Things, with BFA students contributing to the realization of the project.
 The Installation, which stems from the notion of public platform, was casually used by students and faculty for meetings for one month.

 During his visit, Alexandre David gave an artist talk as part of the FCCS Visiting Artist Series.

-Geoffrey Farmer is the first visiting artist mentor for 2017.
+Geoffrey Farmer was the visiting artist mentor for 2017.
 Geoffrey Farmer will spend time on campus working with BFA students and giving a public talk.

 Christian Nicolay, an interdisciplinary artist and UBC Okanagan alumnus, visited the campus in February 2016, offering an artists talk to BFA students and visiting the 4th year students studio to give critiques of their work.

 His diverse body of work employs a wide range of media and techniques including drawing, painting, sculpture, video, sound, performance and installation – to create works that explore themes of paradox, politics, social activity, cultural identity and the origins of things.
 Nicolay has several ongoing long-term projects that unite his day-to-day experiences with his practice challenging notions of factuality and fiction.

 The Visiting Artist Mentorship Program is made possible through the generous support of June Nicolay.